12521 Lake Shore Boulevard

 Walker instinctively continued the Italian style of Gwinn.
 The home was a large classical stucco villa.
 Some of the features, such as an arcaded veranda, had a decidedly Mediterranean air.

-From the street, the house looked quite grand, but in reality, it was narrow, only one room and a hallway wide.
+From the street, the house looked quite grand, but in reality, it was narrow, with only one room and a hallway wide.

 The home had Venetian-type poles supporting a terrace awning, well-maintained gardens, a pool with enchanting gazebos, and many young elm trees.

 When Elizabeth remarried William Mather on May 18, 1929, she moved next door to Gwinn at 12407 Lake Shore Boulevard.
 Mrs. Mather kept her beloved “12521” and rented it out for the next 20 years, complete with a gardener, to reputable businessmen, family friends, and Cleveland Orchestra conductor, Nikolai Sokoloff.

 James and Cornelia Ireland Jr. acquired the home on October 15, 1941, from James’ mother.
 Living next door to his mother proved to be a challenge, however, and before long, the young family moved to Cleveland Heights to be closer to friends and schools.
 Still, Jim continued his family tradition of renting 12521 and the artist’s studio.

 George and Rebecca “Becky” Dunn rented the home.

-James and Elizabeth Davis rented the home around 1962.
+James and Elizabeth Davis rented the home around 1958 or 1959.

 Lucy and Charles Weller acquired the home from her mother, Cornelia Ireland, on June 4, 1997.
 In 2003, a remodeling made the house a little more “family-friendly.”
 A section of the terrace was used to create a family room abutting the kitchen, and a bedroom was added upstairs.
 The rest of the outdoor patio was replaced with an enclosed sunroom, better connecting the library and dining room to the kitchen/family room area and adding much-needed depth to the house.